Covaxin – Is It Safe For You? Read To Know The Truth

 Bharat Biotech in its fact sheet has also confirmed that the recipients of the vaccine will be a part of a three-month follow-up program, in which designated government officials will track the development of any health issues in them.

-If anyone will develop any serious health conditions, they will get medically-recognized standard care at a government facility.
-The person will also get compensation for developing much serious health issues.
+In case, anyone develops any serious health conditions, they will get medically recognized standard care at a government facility.
+The person will also get compensation for developing many serious health issues.

-People who are next in line to get Covaxin, or any other COVID-19 vaccine, must disclose their medical history before the vaccinator to avoid any chances of adverse effects.
+People who are next in line to get Covaxin or any other COVID-19 vaccine must disclose their medical history to the vaccinator before vaccination to avoid any chances of adverse effects.
 Moreover, looking at the AEFI rate, people with a healthy immune system may take a sigh of relief.